 The Act provides that children over the ages of 14 can apply, with the leave of the court, for an intervention order on their own behalf against a parent or other family member.
 A third party can apply, with the leave of the court, without parental consent and on behalf of a child for an intervention order.

 A police officer can make an application for an interim order by telephone or fax to a magistrate after business hours or during the weekend (s 44).
+In practice, most police applications sought after hours are initiated as safety notices, which only require the approval of a police sergeant and may contain the same coditions as an interim order (s 29).
 (See also Family violence.)

 Young women, in particular, should be aware of the likelihood of a protection application being taken out by DHHS where they are found in a situation where incest has occurred.
 Mandatory reporting requirements oblige some professionals (e.g. doctors, nurses, the police and teachers) to report sexual and physical abuse of children.
 Further information about the legal requirements of reporting child abuse may be obtained from Victoria Legal Aid or a community legal centre (see Legal services that can help).